 Why many animals are subclinically infected while some others are clinically affected is unknown but research is advancing in this area.
 For example, researchers have found that S. Typhimurium sends a protein signal through the wall of a nearby intestinal cell of the host.
 In response to this signal, the host cell flattens its brush border and builds a large, projecting pedicle with an interior cytoskelton.
 Salmonella then attaches securely to this pedicle.
 Salmonella and other pathogens are able "trick" the intestinal mucosal M cells into ingesting them, which gives the bacteria direct access to the reticuloendothelial system but are protected from it.
 However, this protein signal is only produced when the salmonella is near an enteric cell and is not produced during laboratory fermentation.

 Because of this complex relationship, bacterins simply targeted at producing antibodies against antigens produced during standard laboratory fermentation are not likely to be highly efficacious.
-Other than anecdotal experience, little empirical evidence suggests that current commercial bacterins are or are not beneficial and good clinical trials are needed in this area (House and Smith, 1997).
+Other than anecdotal experiences, little empirical evidence suggests that current commercial bacterins are or are not beneficial and good clinical trials are needed (House and Smith, 1997).
 Bacterins targeted at specific parts of this relationship, such as blocking the Type III signaling, are more likely to provide protection.

 7. Salmonella are a small part of an extremely competitive, complex, dynamic microbial environment in intestinal tracts and this competition is a very important part in resistance to infection.